dansmyers/Networks/Sprint-1-Network_Fundamentals/Notes/OSI_7_Layer_Model.md

 We're going to spend most of our time on two of IP's features:

 - **Addressing**: if I want to send a request to another host on the Internet, how do I know where that host is located? **IP addresses** allow a (potentially) unique identifier for every host on the Internet.
 You're probably familiar with IP addresses displayed as four numbers, like 172.217.2.142.
+We'll talk about how IP addresses have evolved over time as the Internet has grown.

 - **Routing**: if I want to send data around the global Internet, how do I find a path from a starting point to a destination IP address?
 This is complicated, because the Internet is in constant flux as links and hosts join, go down, or become congested.
 The Internet is **decentralized** &ndash; there is no single view or entity that has global knowledge of every host and link &ndash; so successful routing has to be based on only limited information.